Winweb Logo

 The operators of these pages take the protection of your personal data very seriously.
 We treat your personal data confidentially and in accordance with the statutory data protection regulations and this privacy policy.

-If you use this website, various personal data will be collected.
+If you use this website, various personal data are collected.
 Personal data are data with which you can be personally identified.
 This privacy policy explains which data we collect and what we use them for.
 It also explains how and for what purpose this is done.

-We point out that data transmission on the Internet (e.g. in the case of communication by e-mail) may have security gaps.
+We point out that data transmission on the Internet (e.g. during communication by email) may have security vulnerabilities.
 Complete protection of the data against access by third parties is not possible.

-The controller responsible for data processing on this website is:
+The responsible body for data processing on this website is:

 Winweb Informationstechnologie GmbH